 The aspiration may also help your symptoms.
 It might be done in your GP surgery or you may be referred to the hospital.

 You may also have other tests such as a blood test or a scan.

 Treatments for bursitis

-- antibiotics – usually taken for 7 days if bursitis is caused by an infection
+- antibiotics – usually taken for at least 7 days if bursitis is caused by an infection

-- a steroid injection may be given into the affected joint to reduce the swelling – this will not be done if bursitis is caused by an infection
+- a steroid injection given into the affected joint to reduce the swelling – this will not be done if bursitis is caused by an infection

 How to stop bursitis coming back

-- clean any cuts on elbows and knees to prevent infections
+clean any cuts on the joints to prevent infections

 warm up properly before exercising and playing sport

 use padding when putting a lot of pressure on joints (for example, when kneeling)